 Each course will require specific writing assignments (including lab assignments) to be submitted during the semester by specified due dates.
-Late assignments will be accepted but will be penalized 1 point per day (including weekends) and no assignment (including lab assignments or casework) will be accepted after 10 days beyond the original due date.
+Late assignments will be accepted but will be penalized a minimum of 10% per day (including weekends) and no assignment (including lab assignments or casework) will be accepted after 10 days beyond the original due date.